>TOPICS

 In the face of the consciousness of finiteness, the desire to overcome the painful experience of limitation and to break out of the loneliness of isolation awakens.
 Religion is based on the experience of isolation and the desire to overcome it.
 Suffering from the finite may well be suffering that border that separates me from the other, which can only be overcome by establishing a special continuity, which has a different structure than the continuity of the self that is established by [political] power.
 Not power, not return to oneself, but the departure to a boundless openness promises salvation.
 8

 A power-obsessed person tends to try to break out of his loneliness by expanding the sphere of the self.
-Mostly it is the wish to dominate and control that characterizes the power, sought by the ego.
-Mystics, on the other hand, want to experience this boundless continuum, this openness of being.
+The power sought by the ego is usually characterized by the desire to dominate and control.
+The mystic, on the other hand, wants to experience this infinite continuum, this openness of being.
 The narrow perspective of self-centredness opens through the mystical attitude to a perspective characterized by compassion for all living beings.
 However, this boundless connection with the infinitive is not powerless at all.
 On the contrary, it is connecting with the source of all possibilities and Siddhis, the source of intuition and inspiration: with Brahman.

 The soul’s desire to grow